bosch-io/iot-things-examples/octopus-firmware/README.md

 The device will send telemetry data to the Things service, and will react to messages, which can be sent by a web application, e.g. [octopus-frontend](../octopus-frontend).

-The example is structured in following steps:
+The example is divided into the following steps:

 1. [About the Octopus board](about-the-octopus-board)
 2. [Subscribe to the Bosch IoT Suite for Asset Communication](#subscribe-to-the-bosch-iot-suite-for-asset-communication)